 The RO Membrane is very effective at purifying water.
 It can remove up to 99% percent of over 100 contaminates, such as: Calcium, Sodium, Magnesium, Potassium, Manganese, Iron, Aluminum, Copper, Nickel , Cadmium, Silver, Zinc, Mercury, Hardness Ca & Mg, Radioactivity, Chloride, Ammonium, Bromide, Phosphate, Chromate, Cyanide, Sulfate, Thiosulfate, Silicate, Silica, Nitrate , Boron, Borate, Fluoride, Polyphosphate, Orthophosphate, Chromate, Bacteria, Uranium, Arsenic, Lead.

 While being one of the best options for filtering dissolved solids, an RO membrane is not effective for removing organic compounds, bacterial microorganisms, chlorine by-products, dissolved gasses like carbon dioxide and methane.
 Pre filtration with sediment filters, carbon filters and post filtration with deionization filters and UV sterilizers helps to address these issues.

 As a clean membrane surface is necessary for the RO membrane to work efficiently, regularly flushing the membrane will help to prolong the life of the RO membrane and allow it to work efficiently.
+If your system does not have a flush kit, you can easily add one.
 When the membrane is flushed, water bypasses the flow restrictor.
 A strong stream of water flows along the surface of the membrane helping to flush away accumulated particulates.